whoisryosuke/next-mdx-deck/README.md

 ## How to Use

+### 💬 Changing the Title/Date/etc

+The default theme includes a title, date, author (and link to the author's website) in of the `<Header>` component.
+You can edit this data inside the `site.config.js` file.

 ### ✍️ Writing JSX

 You can use JSX in [a few ways](https://mdxjs.com/getting-started) in your MDX files: